dvsphanindra/opticsLAB/README.md

-# pyOptiCAD
+# opticsLAB

 3D-raytracing of optical systems.
-The aim of this package is to assist the optical designer in CAD design of optical systems. vispy library is used for 3D visualization.
+The aim of this package is to assist the optical designer in the design of optical systems. vispy library is used for 3D visualization.

 ## Description